 Emőke Bagdy: The Development of Talent (a book in Hungarian)

-The book goes deeper into what a talented young person is, then just talking about fame, success and the easy nurturing of a healthy talented person’s development.
-It looks at the shadow behind the light, the dark side, mental problems.
+The book goes deeper into what a talented young person is, than just talking about fame, success and the conventional nurturing of a healthy talented person’s development.
+It looks at what is really behind the scenes.
+It gives practical advice to both parents and professionals on interventions and opportunities, that could be used in talent grooming.

 3 books on community music therapy